When is my diploma mailed?

 Obtaining an Apostille

 Definition: An apostille (pronounced "uh-pos-till") is a stamp or seal verifying the authenticity of an official document.
-Most official documents are recognized only in the country in which they were originally issued.
-The U.S. is a signatory to a 1961 treaty that provides mutual recognition of documents bearing an apostille.
+Only 50 countries recognize an apostille so please research if the receiving country is part of the 1961 Hauge Convention.
 In the U.S., apostilles are issued by the Secretary of State for the state in which the document was issued.